Environmental

 • Generali was the first major European insurer to issue green bonds and develop a Sustainability Bond Framework, this includes financing and refinancing of Green Assets.

 • Through our Sustainability Bond Guidelines, Generali aims to promote integrity in the market for Green, Social and Sustainability Bonds.
-To do this the use of bond proceeds must align with 10 categories, 6 of which are carried over from our Green Bond Framework, targeting investment opportunities such as renewable energy, energy efficiency, and sustainable water management, among others.
+To do this the use of bond proceeds must align with at least one of 9 categories, or more, 6 of which are carried over from our Green Bond Framework, targeting investment opportunities such as renewable energy, energy efficiency, and sustainable water management, among others.